-The retail and manufacturing industries are undergoing consolidation processes that result in larger but fewer retailers and suppliers.
-PIA's success depends in part upon its ability to maintain its existing clients and to obtain new clients.
-Because of industry consolidation, PIA has lost certain clients, and this trend could continue to have a negative effect on PIA's client base and results of operations.
 PIA's ten largest clients generated approximately 75% of PIA's net revenues for the year ended January 1, 1999, and approximately 69% for the year ended December 31, 1997.
-During the year ended January 1, 1999 none of PIA's manufacturer or retailer clients accounted for greater than 10% of net revenues other than Eckerd Drug Stores, CVS Pharmacy Incorporated and Buena Vista Home Entertainment, which account for 15.6%, 12.6% and 10.6%, respectively.
+During the year ended January 1, 1999 none of PIA's manufacturer or retailer clients accounted for greater than 10% of net revenues other than Eckerd Drug Stores, CVS Pharmacy Incorporated and Buena Vista Home Entertainment, which accounted for 15.6%, 12.6% and 10.6%, respectively.
 During the year ended December 31, 1997, none of PIA's manufacturer or retailer clients accounted for greater than 10% of net revenues other than Buena Vista Home Entertainment and Eckerd Drug Stores which accounted for 16.0% and 13.6% of net revenues, respectively.
 The majority of the Company's contracts with its clients for shared services have multi-year terms.
 PIA believes the uncollectibility of amounts due from any of its large clients, a significant reduction in business from such clients, or the inability to attract new clients, could have a material adverse effect on the Company's results of operations.